-Counsel for PLIGA previously provided the Commission with comments regarding this project.52 Counsel has also informed the Commission that, since the decision in Oyola, PLIGA has acted in a manner consistent with the Appellate Court's ruling.
-In addition, Counsel has advised the Commission that the current case law is devoid of any cases addressing the question of set-offs.
+Counsel for PLIGA previously provided the Commission with comments regarding this project.
+52 In connection with this Report, Counsel informed the Commission that since the decision in Oyola, PLIGA has acted in a manner consistent with the Appellate Court's ruling.
+In addition, Counsel noted that the current case law is devoid of any cases addressing the question of set-offs.
 Finally, according to PLIGA, any proposed statutory revision may result in a broader interpretation than was intended by the Legislature, which would impact PLIGA's ability to deduct legitimate set-offs, such as coverage available under health insurance policies, against its statutory cap.